aguilasa/css-windify/README.md

 ### Core Package

-The core package (`tailwindify-core`) contains the main conversion logic:
+The core package (`css-windify-core`) contains the main conversion logic:

 - CSS parsers for both inline styles and rule blocks
 - Matchers for different CSS properties
 - Theme handling for Tailwind configuration